kalisio/kdk/docs/guides/development/publish.md

 ## Plugins/Modules

-The same process applies when releasing a patch, minor or major version, i.e. the following tasks are done:
+The same process applies when releasing a patch, minor or major version, i.e. the following tasks are done automatically on release:
 * increase the package version number in the **package.json** file (frontend and backend API)
 * publish the module on the NPM registry
 * create a tag accordingly in the git repository and push it
 * generates the changelog in the git repository and push it

 ::: tip
-Modules are published under the `@kalisio` namespace with a `kdk` prefix in NPM, e.g. `kCore` NPM package is named `@kalisio/kdk/core`
+Modules are published under the `@kalisio` namespace in NPM, e.g. `kdk` NPM package is named `@kalisio/kdk`
 :::

 ::: warning